Updated January 2020

 A good warm-up is the first step to a good physiotherapy session.
 This can include cycling for 5-10 minutes, performing an exercise like the ‘Ball on Wall’ that Karen Nichol loves for leg injuries, or warming up your arms and shoulders on the pulleys.

 Warm-ups should be done before the therapist sees you and depending on which physiotherapist you see, you may be asked to arrive earlier than your appointment time to do these warm-ups before you’re treated by the physiotherapist.
+If you’re early or we’re running late, come into the clinic and jump on the bike or grab a high bed to do your exercises to warm up.

 Manual Treatment follows and typically consists of your physiotherapist pushing on your joints in seemingly nebulous ways.
 While it may appear complicated and you may not feel much more than the pressure of your therapist’s hands, we have a reason for performing each technique.
-The goal may be to reduce pain, reduce stiffness, improve joint range, break down scar tissue and tissue adhesions, or release tight muscles.
+Our goal may be to reduce pain, reduce stiffness, improve joint range, break down scar tissue and tissue adhesions, or release tight muscles.
 If you’re ever wondering, just ask!
 We love explaining how the body works and it can help you understand how you’re healing, why you feel certain things, and what structures your exercises target.

 Reviewing your exercises for either progression and/or subtraction are the next steps in a successful physiotherapy session.
 There’s only so much that we can do for you with manual therapy, which is why we prescribe exercises to build strength, improve flexibility, increase stamina, and reduce pain.
 It’s in this part of the session where we check your form, ask you how difficult your exercises are, and determine whether to progress you if they’re easy or reduce their intensity if you’ve suffered a setback.
 We’ll talk to you in more detail about activities that you find difficult and we’ll design exercises to improve your ability to do those activities.
 We also offer tips and tricks for reducing pain and pacing for managing energy and fatigue.